Ala-Eddine-BOUDEMIA/Lung-Cancer-Diagnosis/README.md

 ## Tensorboard

 We are using tensorboard to evaluate the model.
-- Uploads a grid of train and validation images to make sure that the patchs are good.
+- Uploads a grid of train and validation images to make sure that the patches are good.
 - Uploads the model's graph.
 - Uploads confusion matrix and classification report of each epoch.
 - Plots the loss function.